opencog/atomspace/examples/rule-engine/frog/README.md

 ```

 To use the forward chainer we first need to define a source.
 Let's use
-the fact Fritz croaks.
-The fact that Fritz eats flies could have been
+the fact that Fritz croaks.
+The fact that Fritz eats flies could have
-used too.
+been used too.
 ```scheme
 (define source
   (Evaluation (stv 1.0 1.0)